Home & Community Care Services-PYP

 Eligibility for HACC Services

-You may be eligible for HACC services if you are under 65 years of age and;
+You may be eligible for HACC services if you are aged 64 years or under;

 - You are a frail person;